Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Discussion

 We have spanned the entire range of accumulation rates of helium onto a CO WD and found it to comprise three basic regimes.
 The first regime is of models that were given a mass transfer rate too high to be accreted quiescently for a significant period of time, so instead, the transferred mass is simply pushed away by accretion radiation, leading to a red-giant-like formation, which halts our simulation.

 The second regime produced periodic helium-nova eruptions, following the same basic principals known from hydrogen nova --- since lower accretion rates allow more time to accrete, the accreted mass has more time to mix into deeper layers, thus the TNR ignites at a deeper point, resulting in more ejected mass.
 However, this is where the similarity stops.
 While for hydrogen novae the amount of accreted mass required to trigger the TNR is predominantly determined by the WD mass, with the accretion rate having a minor influence, for our helium novae we find both the WD mass \textit{and the accretion rate} to be key parameters in determining the triggering accreted mass.
+Moreover, we find the retention efficiency to not only generally be lower for lower accretion rates, but also to demonstrate significant changes as the system ages.
+These changes are correlated with the underlying core temperature, as explained in \cite{Hillman2016} to be due to higher core temperatures incurring a degeneracy decrease, thus enabling less violent burning.
+The core temperature rises because the eruption releases thermal energy that heats the underlying core.
+Over many eruptions that occur at a frequency that has a shorter timescale than the thermal timescale, the core temperature secularly increases, reaching a few times $10^8[K]$.
+We note that on a shorter timescale (of order a cycle) in addition to mass ejection, the eruption also leaves behind hot heavy elements (in particular carbon and oxygen) giving a head-start on the burning rate of the next cycle by allowing some quiescent burning during accretion, leading to less ejected mass.
+While the latter has a cyclic influence, explaining fluctuations, the former is long term, explaining the trend following that of the core temperature.

 Additionally, we find that the range of accretion rates here is different than the typical range within which hydrogen novae reside, namely, for the same order of recurrence, the helium accretion rate for helium novae is of order $10-100$ times higher than the hydrogen accretion rate for hydrogen novae.
 This is because for a given accretion rate, an order of $10-100$ times more helium is required to trigger a helium TNR than the amount of hydrogen required to trigger a hydrogen TNR.